nathangiusti/Power-BI-Sample-VC-Repo/readme.md

 Before using these workflows you may have to update how you develop in Power BI.
 The workflow given here is generally considered to be best practice for enterprise managed Power BI.

-## Service Princple
+## Service Principal

-For many of these actions you will need a service princple with which to run the API's.
-Create a service princple with the necessary permissions and add the credentails to your GitHub's environment so that they can be referenced.
+For many of these actions you will need a service principal with which to run the API's.
+Create a service principal with the necessary permissions and add the credentials to your GitHub's environment so that they can be referenced.

 ## Tabular Editor